 In particular, it is evident that the leave-one-out estimate of the generalization performance does not significantly depend on the selectivity level for this data set in practice.
-This implies that a standard SVM, which is obtained from the RVM formulation when $\mu = 0$, is not liable to overfitting on the dataset, and further that features do not contain complementary information.
+This implies that a standard SVM, which is obtained from the RVM formulation when $\mu=0$, is not liable to overfitting on the dataset, and further that features do not contain $\emph{complementary}$ information.
 This makes it an ideal test bed to determine the practical behavior of the non-enumerative cross-validation approach.

-We thus applied the non-enumerative hypothetical crossvalidation technique for the RVM, as outlined in Section IV.C.
+We thus applied the non-enumerative hypothetical cross-validation technique for the RVM, as outlined in Section IV.C.
 The plot of the criterion (43) is shown in Figure 2.

-Note, in particular, that the selectivity setting exhibits a strong peak at 0.9, even in an experimental context chosen to exhibit relatively little structural risk over the majority of the tested range.
-Crucially, the peak coincides with the region of maximum generalization performance in the leave-one-out scenario.
+Note, in particular, that the selectivity setting exhibits a strong peak at $\mu\!\cong\!500$, even in an experimental context chosen to exhibit relatively little structural risk over the majority of the tested range.
+Crucially, the peak does not contradict to the region of acceptable generalization performance in the leave-one-out scenario.
 This is indicative that the employed heuristic assumptions are sufficient to bring about a strong instantiation of selectivity parameter even in scenarios where weaker selection would be viable.
-Note that a strong instantiation of selectivity has potential advantages in reducing overall training times, and may be considered analogous to the rapid tending to zero of a non-support object's Lagrange coefficients in an efficient implementation of the standard SVM formulation.
+Note that a strong instantiation of selectivity has potential advantages in reducing overall training times, and may be considered analogous to the rapid tending to zero of non-support object's Lagrange coefficients in an efficient implementation of the standard SVM formulation.